-There are many ways to allocate your finances when planning for the future.
-It is always important to try to balance your current and future expenses to ensure you get the most out of your income.
+There are many ways to allocate your finances when planning for the future and it is always important to try to balance your current and future expenses to ensure you get the most out of your income.
+Here, we discuss salary sacrifice and how it works in Australia.

 What is salary sacrifice?